 Evolution of Basel Norms:

 The Basel norms have evolved over time in response to financial crises and the changing global banking environment.
-The major versions include:
+The major versions:

 1. Basel I (1988): Focus on Credit Risk